 My sister has the Tagliolini Al Frutti Mare which is a type of pasta, somewhat thicker than spaghetti cooked in a sauce with cherry tomatoes, scampi, squid, shrimp, scallops and mussels.
 The servings are so huge, she struggled to finish it.

 No meal is complete without dessert.
 So we chose to have the Dolci Del Giorno or Dessert of the Day, which was Crème Brûlée.
 Now I have had my fair share of Crème Brûlées, in India, in the UK and in France, its country of origin.

 But believe me when I tell you this, none of the Crème Brûlées in France, nay none of the Crème Brûlées in the world can compare to the lusciousness of this one at Goose.
 The caramel layer is so exquisitely fine and the custard is just perfect.

 I wanted to order some to go, but my sis didn’t let me.
 But I saw that a number of the other guests had taken parcels of this divine Crème Brûlée with them.
 It was just ‘to die for’ and would have been well worth kissing the chef for 😉

 Anyways, we didn’t… kiss the chef, I mean.
 But we did enjoy the limoncello that contrasted perfectly with the Crème Brûlée.

-If you get to Rome, Goose is a must visit.
-To eat the delicious food and see the camaraderie between the guests and the staff is just great.
-I definitely have to make it back to Italy again some time, even if it’s only for the food.
+If you get to Rome, Goose Ristorante Pizzeria is a must visit.
+To eat the delicious local food of Rome and see the camaraderie between the guests and the staff is just great.
+I definitely have to make it back to Italy again sometime, even if it’s only for the food.